5G Home Broadband deals

 5G broadband actually comes in two distinct forms: home broadband and mobile broadband.

 5G home broadband is designed to provide broadband to a household or business.
-This involves a 5G router which needs to be connected to a power outlet, and can then share internet over a Wi-Fi connection at a wide range and with a great number of devices (up to 64 devices currently).
+This involves a 5G router which needs to be connected to a power outlet, and can then share internet over a Wi-Fi connection at a wide range and with a great number of devices (typically up to 64 devices and in some cases over 100).
 No landline is required.

 Haven’t we had mobile broadband for ages?